 Young people can overcome the many risk factors in society when they see positive examples, hear clear and consistent messages and practice healthy living.
 Prevention Dimensions has become a powerful tool for teachers to increase protective factors in students' lives.

-How to use these materials

-Prevention Dimensions begins with five foundation lessons that teach core concepts of caring about self, others and the community.
+How to use these materials Prevention Dimensions begins with five foundation lessons that teach core concepts of caring about self, others and the community.
 These lessons are bracketed in the table of contents and should be taught to students before any other lessons.
+Teaching these five lessons first will help students identify and express feelings, build skills to solve personal trials and the negative feelings often associated with such life events (called bugs or rocks), make smart choices about personal health and strengthen decision making skills for self and groups.
 The first five lessons are aligned between grades to insure common vocabulary and core ideas are taught by the entire school.
-It is suggested that schools choose specific dates to teach each foundation lesson (lesson 1, lesson 2 etc.).
+It is suggested that schools choose specific dates to teach each foundation lessons (lesson 1, lesson 2 etc.).

-Teaching the five lessons first will help students -

-- identify and express feelings. - build skills to solve personal trials and the negative feelings often associated with such life events (called bugs or rocks). - make smart choices about personal health. - strengthen decision making skills for self and groups.

 The remaining lessons may be taught in any order.
-Notice that all the lessons refer to the concepts in the five foundation lessons.
-Prevention Dimensions is useful in many issues which arise in the typical classroom including -

-- making smart and healthy choices about personal health including abstinence from alcohol tobacco/nicotine and other drugs

-- understanding and expressing thoughts and feelings in constructive and healthy ways

-- building positive and constructive connections with others

-- personalizing skills to stop unhealthy behaviors and adopting more robust and productive alternatives
+Notice that all the lessons refer to one or more of the concepts in the five foundation lessons.
+Prevention Dimensions is useful in many issues which arise in the typical classroom including: making smart decisions; making smart and healthy choices about personal health including abstinence from alcohol, tobacco and other drugs; understanding and expressing thoughts and feelings in constructive and healthy ways; building positive and constructive connections with others; and personalizing skills to stop unhealthy behaviors and adopting more robust and productive alternatives; goal setting; personal safety; mental health awareness; violence prevention; bullying prevention; working together; law and order; ways to resist negative peer pressure; media literacy; building family traditions and much more.

-- goal setting

-- personal safety

-- mental health awareness

-- violence prevention

-- bullying prevention

-- working together

-- law and order

-- ways to resist negative peer pressure

-- media literacy

-- building family traditions

 Prevention Dimensions (PD) is both an effective and efficient classroom tool for teachers to provide a comprehensive behavioral health foundation for students.
-Prevention Dimension is a gem owned and distributed free of charge to Utah educators by the Utah State Office of

-Education and should be championed by all who want the best outcomes for student success.
+Prevention Dimension is a gem owned and distributed free of charge to Utah educators by the Utah State Office of Education (USOE) and should be championed by all who want the best outcomes for student success.
+Please contact the USOE for PD research evaluation results.

-Introduction

-Strategies

-Share

-Stand up

-Ask

-Tie in the 3 Cs

-I care about others.
-I care about community.

-Conclusion

-A Short Note About Page Formatting

-The left hand part of the page lists lesson parts and teaching processes.
+A Short Note About Page Formatting The left hand part of the page lists lesson parts and teacher actions.
 The lesson introduction, strategies and conclusion are noted as well as actions that the teacher will use to teach various parts of the lesson.
 The right hand part of the page organizes the content of the lessons.
 Words written in light print are ideas and information for the teacher.
 They give the teacher background information to use with the lesson.
 Words written in normal type are for the teacher to voice to the students.
 These are words the students will hear and questions they will answer.